 Alison is a PhD Candidate in the Centre for Primary Health Care Systems, Division of Epidemiology and Health Systems.
 Her recently completed study is the developmental evaluation of a knowledge translation project in Aboriginal and Torres Strait Islander primary health care quality improvement – ‘Engaging Stakeholders in Identifying Priority Evidence-Practice Gaps and Strategies for Improvement’ (the ESP Project).

-Her research goals are to improve health outcomes by understanding how to strengthen the use of evidence in healthcare policy-making and service delivery.
+Alison’s research goals are to improve health outcomes by understanding how to strengthen the use of evidence in healthcare policy-making and service delivery.
 Her research and professional interests include: Aboriginal and Torres Strait Islander primary health care; continuous quality improvement; knowledge translation; collaborative and applied research; evaluation; purposeful stakeholder engagement; data-driven policy and system change.

 In her previous work in the health and education sectors, Alison developed practical evidence-based resources and training materials for the research and primary health care workforce, most recently in research practice, health promotion and continuous quality improvement.
-She worked in the Menzies team that conducted the Sentinel Sites Evaluation of the Commonwealth Government’s Indigenous Chronic Disease Package (2010-2013).
+She was a member of the award-winning Menzies team that conducted the Sentinel Sites Evaluation of the Commonwealth Government’s Indigenous Chronic Disease Package (2010-2013).

-Alison’s research is supported by a NHMRC Postgraduate Award scholarship and the Centre of Research Excellence in Integrated Quality Improvement.
+Alison’s research has been supported by a NHMRC Postgraduate Award scholarship and the Centre of Research Excellence in Integrated Quality Improvement.

-- Laycock AF, Bailie J, Percival NA, Matthews V, Cunningham FC, Harvey G, et al. Wide-Scale Continuous Quality Improvement: A Study of Stakeholders' Use of Quality of Care Reports at Various System Levels, and Factors Mediating Use.
+- Laycock A, Bailie J, Percival N, Matthews V, Cunningham F, Harvey G, Copley K, Patel L, Bailie R. Wide-Scale Continuous Quality Improvement: A Study of Stakeholders' Use of Quality of Care Reports at Various System Levels, and Factors Mediating Use.
 Front Public Health.
-2019; 6(378).
+2019; 6:378.

-- Bailie J, Laycock A, Matthews V and Bailie R (2016) System-Level Action Required for Wide-Scale Improvement in Quality of Primary Health Care: Synthesis of Feedback from an Interactive Process to Promote Dissemination and Use of Aggregated Quality of Care Data.
+- Bailie J, Laycock A, Matthews V, Bailie R. System-Level Action Required for Wide-Scale Improvement in Quality of Primary Health Care: Synthesis of Feedback from an Interactive Process to Promote Dissemination and Use of Aggregated Quality of Care Data.
 Front.
 Public Health.
-2016 4:86. doi: 10.3389/fpubh.2016.00086.
-2016
+2016; 4:86.